IBM/aspera-cli/README.md

 ### <a id="http_options"></a>HTTP socket parameters

-If the server does not provide a valid certificate, use option: `--insecure=yes`.
+If the server does not provide a valid certificate, then one can use the option: `--insecure=yes` to bypass verification.

 HTTP socket parameters can be adjusted using option `http_options`: